daidahao/ChannelX/README.md

 #### 8. Leave or Destroy a Channel

-Click "LEAVE THE CHANNEL" or "DESTROY THE CHANNEL" in the Group Settings to leave or destroy the channel.
+Click `LEAVE THE CHANNEL` or `DESTROY THE CHANNEL` in the Group Settings to leave or destroy the channel.

 <img src="image/group-settings-2.png" width="300px"/>